MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

     ![Product Visualize tab](media/dynamics-entrypoint.PNG "ProductVisualize tab")

-3. Select **Open Opportunity**.

-4. If you haven’t already installed the app, you’ll be redirected to the Apple Store.
-Follow the directions to install the app.
+3. Do one of the following:

+    - If the iOS app is already installed, select **Open Opportunity** to open the app.

+    - If you're using an iOS device, but the app isn't already installed, select **Learn More**, follow the instructions to install the app, and then sign in to the app using the instructions in step 5 of this procedure.

+    > [!NOTE]
+    > If you're using a laptop or an Android device, you can't use Product Visualize at this time.
+You'll see a **Learn More** button where you can learn more about the app.

-5. After installing the app, open it, and then in the **Welcome** screen, select **Sign in**.
+5. In the Product Visualize **Welcome** screen, select **Sign in**.

     ![Welcome screen](media/welcome.PNG "Welcome screen")